OpenStackOnRaPi/ostackinstall/README.md

 openstack subnet create --network dedicated-provider-net --subnet-range 192.168.100.0/24 dedicated-provider-subnet
 ```

-Then use RBAC to assign the network to a particular tenant:
+Then use OpenStack RBAC to assign the provider network to a particular tenant (project):

 ```
 openstack network rbac create --target-project <tenant_project_id> --action access --network dedicated-provider-net
 ```

-One can do the above using also the OpenStack dashboard.
+One can do the same using also the OpenStack dashboard.
 Try it yourself.

 #### 7.ii.b External network using VLAN provider network

-Actually, this is similar to the example from file `init-runonce.2025.1.cirros` combined with the use of VLAN tag as in the example provided above.
+Actually, this is similar to the example from file `init-runonce.2025.1.cirros` combined with the use of VLAN tag as in the dedicated provider network example described above.

 ```
 # create VLAN based (external) provider network